furkan-aydogduu/xml-generator/README.md

   </code>

 - <div>Has no parameters</div>
-- <code>Note: This method can generate nested comment sections and undefined namespace prefixes by chance.
+- <code>Note: This method can generate undefined namespace prefixes by chance.
 This is by implementation of the generator at the moment.
   Because this server is being used for testing operations of the [xml parser](../../../xml-parser) project.
   So, the generated xml documents may not comply with XML Standard completely.</code>
 - <code>Note: This method currently generates valid xml documents by default.
 There is a severity level that determines whether the generated document will be valid or invalid when the generator creates a new document.
 You can change the severity level other than zero in the [server.js](/server.js) to get valid and invalid xml documents as below:</code>